Prabhatrai7/Solar-Panel-Classification/README.md

 Successfully classified solar panel conditions into 6 categories

-Achieved good accuracy on validation dataset
+Achieved strong performance on validation dataset

-Model can be used for real-time monitoring systems
+Suitable for real-world monitoring systems

 ▶️ How to Run
 1️⃣ Clone Repository